-Fraser Health's overall hand hygiene compliance improved over the years from 38.0% in 2010/11 to 87.3% in 2017/18, then decreased to 76.5% in July 2018.
-The decrease in hand hygiene compliance rate in July is likely attributable to the change in hand hygiene auditors for acute care inpatient units.
+Fraser Health's overall hand hygiene compliance improved over the years from 38.0% in 2010/11 to 87.3% in 2017/18, then decreased to 79.3% since July 2018.
+The decrease in hand hygiene compliance rate in July is likely attributable to the change in hand hygiene audit methodology of using regional hand hygiene auditors for acute care inpatient units.
 Based on the current results, Fraser Health is not meeting the provincial target of >=80%.